AvtsVivek/Rss-Hidden-Facts/src/BjpJihadiParty/ReadMe.md

 But when it comes to Hindus, he invokes Gandhi, we are supposed to Non Violent.

-Challenge for you.
-Show me once sentence, statement or a piece of advice Modi has given to HIS pple in his decades long carrier.
+A simple challenge for you.
+Show me once sentence, statement or a piece of advice Modi has given to HIS pple in his decades long career.

+Let me expand the scope for you.
+Try the with Mohan Bhagawat as well.
+One statement condeming the atrocities on Hindus.

-One single statement addressing the jihadies to exercise restraint, just one statement.
+One single statement addressing his jihadi men to exercise restraint, just one.

 Take time to search on the net.
 You will reach the other end of the internet.
-But you will not find it.
+But I can guarantee you will not find.
 Why?

 How can you expect a jihadi leader to restrain his pple doing jihad?
 Think about it.
 Do take a look at the references below.

+Remember Gandhi?
+He roamed around holding Gita in his hand.
+Whats the end result?

-I will give the second Reason tommorrow.
+I will give the second Reason in a day or two.
+This will definitely be more thought provoking.

 References